RMcCurdy/My-Portfolio-V1/README.md

 # My Portfolio Website

-This project is created with React.js, JS, HTML, and CSS.
+This project is created with React.js, JavaScript, HTML, and CSS.